A Message from the President

 - School of Health Professions

-The Texas College of Osteopathic Medicine (TCOM), our cornerstone school and the sole source of an osteopathic medicine education in Texas, has two programs ranked in the top 20 (the highest of all Texas medical schools) by U.S. News & World Report magazine: primary care and geriatrics.
+The Texas College of Osteopathic Medicine (TCOM), our cornerstone school and the sole source of an osteopathic medicine education in Texas, has been ranked in the top 50 for 10 years in a row and now has three programs ranked in the top 20 by U.S. News & World Report, including: Rural Medicine (12th), Geriatric Medicine (15th), and Family Medicine (16th).
 Hispanic Business magazine has ranked TCOM as one of the Top 20 Medical Schools for Hispanics for four of the past five years.

-Our students find themselves learning side-by-side with these professionals as they pursue careers as osteopathic physicians, scientists, physician assistants, public health professionals, health care administrators, and physical therapists.
-We offer eight graduate degree programs, with two more nearly ready to begin.
+Our students find themselves learning side-by-side with an outstanding and diverse faculty as they pursue careers as osteopathic physicians, scientists, physician assistants, public health professionals, health care administrators, and physical therapists.
+With the addition of the College of Pharmacy, we offer 10 graduate degree programs across five schools and colleges that provide a nearly ideal setting to support interdisciplinary and interprofessional collaboration.

 Our facilities are growing as well.
-Our 33-acre campus in the heart of Fort Worth's Cultural District now has more than 1.2 million square feet of building space.
+Our 33-acre campus in the heart of Fort Worth's Cultural District now has more than 1.4 million square feet of building space.
+We are especially proud of the recently dedicated Medical Education and Training building and the recently completed Center for BioHealth.

-Despite this growth, we remain true to our mission: to improve the health and quality of life for people and communities throughout Texas and beyond.
+Despite this growth, we remain true to our mission: To improve the health and quality of life for the people of Texas and beyond as a leader in primary care through excellence in education, research, clinical care, and community engagement.

 We invite you to join our momentum in creating a healthier future for us all.